shiminki/universal_quantum_optimal_control/README.md

 # Robust Quantum Control with Composite Pulse Sequences

 This project develops a machine learning framework for generating composite pulse sequences that implement a target quantum operation with high fidelity, even under strong static disorder (e.g., off-resonant errors).
-It leverages a transformer decoder model to output pulse sequences robust to errors sampled from a given distribution.
+It leverages a transformer encoder model to output pulse sequences robust to errors sampled from a given distribution.

 ---